neevparikh/neevparikh.github.io/content/authors/neev/_index.md

 # - Visitors
 ---

 Hi!
-I'm an undergraduate at Brown University, with research interests in reinforcement learning, robotics, distributed systems and planning.
+I'm a concurrent graduate/undergraduate student at Brown University, with research interests in reinforcement learning, robotics, distributed RL and planning.
 I currently work in the Intelligent Robot Lab at Brown University, led by Professor George Konidaris.
 I'm also interested in industry work for a full-time position (2022).
 For a resume, please click [here](files/neev_parikh_resume.pdf).